Aimee Lee Ball

 After a stint in academia, where she taught courses in creative writing and women in literature, Carol Flake Chapman turned to journalism, working as writer and editor for several leading newspapers and magazines.
 She has covered religion and spirituality, culture, politics, travel and nature.
 Her recent book, Written in Water: A Memoir of Love, Death and Mystery, tells of her pilgrimage from grief to consolation after the sudden death of her husband on a wild river in Guatemala.

-Kimberly Cihlar is a freelance writer, fashion blogger and jewelry designer based in New York City, sharing her style stories on Fashionwhirled.com and her jewelry creations on Collection13.com.
+Kimberly Cihlar is a fashion brand content editor, fashion writer/style blogger and jewelry designer based in New York City, sharing her style stories on Fashionwhirled.com and her jewelry creations on Collection13.com.
 Early in her career, she served as the Fashion Director to Fairchild’s men’s wear trade daily, DNR, and has since been published in ShowBoats Int’l., Cigar Aficionado, The New York Times’ Style Section, Wantful, GQ, British Esquire, British GQ, The International Herald Tribune and Dutch Magazine.
 Kimberly lives in Manhattan with her ever-so-patient husband and their two beloved dogs.

 Helen Darling is best known as the writer for the crossover #1 hit song “Bring On The Rain” recorded by Jo Dee Messina and Tim McGraw, which was subsequently nominated for a Grammy.
 Darling started her career as a Chicago jingle singer on television and radio commercials for such clients as McDonald’s and 7-up.
 Her voice sang the familiar query, “Have you driven a Ford lately?”
 After moving to Nashville in 1993, Darling began singing back-up for such artists as Garth Brooks.
 On her first album, Brooks, Delbert McClinton and Lee Roy Parnell made cameo appearances.
 In 1998 Darling moved to Austin to pursue family and songwriting.
 She currently divides her time between Montana and Texas with her husband Dennis and their two sons.